OldTraveller/UVCEPlacementWindow-FYP/README.md

 - The feature which includes DIGITAL SIGNATURE authentication for the submission of POSTs.
 - Integrated Codeforces API, for having the information regarding the progress in competitive coding for placements.
 - Spam Detector (Naive Bayesian Classifier), through which the POSTs pass and categorise themselves into SPAM or HAM.
 Based on the status the POST will be displayed on the FrontEnd.
-- Problem Recommender from the Codeforces API (In process).
+- Problem Recommender from the Codeforces API (Done!)
-- Genetic Algorithm Code.
-(Yet to be decided)